TimotheMaammar/TheWatcher/README.md

-# 🤖 AI Watch
+# 🤖 TheWatcher

-> Automated AI research digest — scrapes top academic and community sources daily, summarizes papers with Mistral AI, and delivers a clean HTML email.
+> Automated AI research digest that scrapes top academic and community sources daily, summarizes papers with Mistral AI, and delivers a clean HTML email.

 ---